qm3/Factorial-in-Assembly/README.md

 # Factorial-in-Assembly
-This repo contains an assembly program to compute the factorial of a given number.
+This project computes the factorial of a given number.
+The program is written in assembly language.

+To build the program, type:
+$ assembler.pl prologue.asm main.asm fact.asm